Mlaiel/iacherie/docs/api/ERROR_CODES_REFERENCE.md

-# 🚨 Error Codes Reference - Ainflue API
+# 🚨 Error Codes Reference - IA Chérie API

 ## 🎯 Overview

-This comprehensive reference covers all error codes, response formats, and troubleshooting guidance for the Ainflue API.
+This comprehensive reference covers all error codes, response formats, and troubleshooting guidance for the IA Chérie API.
 Understanding these error codes will help you build robust applications with proper error handling.

 ## 📋 Error Response Format